-The Automotive Monthly Metals Index (MMI) dropped two points this month, down to a reading of 91 for May.
+The Automotive Monthly Metals Index (MMI) picked up one point this month, rising for a reading of 87.

 U.S. Auto Sales

 General Motors reported Q2 deliveries of 746,659 vehicles, marking a 1.5% decline on a year-over-year basis.

 GM’s chief economist said U.S. light-vehicle SAAR for the first half of the year is expected to reach 17.0 million units.

 “The U.S. economy continues to grow at a healthy pace.
 Jobs are plentiful and inflation remains low,” said Elaine Buckberg, GM’s chief economist.
 “Auto demand was better than anticipated in the first half and we expect strong performance in the second half of the year.
 If the Fed cuts rates, as widely expected, lower financing costs will provide further support to auto sales.”

 Meanwhile, Ford Motor Co. is scheduled to announce its Q2 sales results at 9:15 a.m.
 ET on Wednesday, July 3.

 Fiat Chrysler reported it had its best June in 14 years, posting total sales growth of 2%, tallying 206,083 vehicle sales.
 Ram pickup truck sales surged 56% in June to 68,098 vehicles and 179,454 vehicles in the quarter.

 Total Honda sales fell 7.3% in June, while Nissan sales fell 14.9%.
 Hyundai sales were up 2% in June and rose 2% in the first half of the year.
 Subaru reported 61,511 vehicle sales in June, marking a 2.8% year-over-year increase.

 Toyota sales fell 3.5% on a volume basis and increased 0.3% on a daily selling rate basis.